-Kuma Inu Coin currently has a market cap of over $27 million and a circulating supply of over 118 thousand KUMA.
+Kuma Inu Coin currently has over $27 million market cap and a circulating supply of over 118 thousand KUMA.
 KUMA is the native token of Kuma Inu Coin and is used in Kuma Breeder – a yield farming protocol that provides a fresh perspective to farming KUMA tokens.

 Investors are attracted to the coin due to its fair distribution system that enables the entire community to benefit from the KUMA breeder farming pools.

-The project has a goal of being the first 100% fully decentralized community-driven project in space, making it a truly remarkable meme coin with untold potential that is waiting to be unleashed.
+The project aims to be the first 100% fully decentralised community-driven project in space, making it a truly remarkable meme coin with untold potential that is waiting to be unleashed.

-Investors have come to realize that Kuma Inu is experiencing exponential growth in both its token price and its community in a short space of time.
+Investors have realised that Kuma Inu is experiencing exponential growth in both its token price and its community in a short time.
 There are many opportunities for anyone who believes in this project to unlock rewards.
-For example, KUMA empowers its community by issuing them with utility tokens that provide a variety of benefits within the cryptocurrency ecosystem.
+For example, KUMA empowers its community by issuing them utility tokens that provide various benefits within the cryptocurrency ecosystem.

-This offering extends to DX, governance rights, farming, and vaults – features that make sure that all community members benefit from the platform.
+This offering extends to DX, governance rights, farming, and vaults – features that ensure all community members benefit from the platform.

 About The Coin’s Ecosystem

-Kuma DEX is a decentralized platform that uses a vAMM-based perpetual contract trading protocol, which leverages traders with infinite on-chain liquidity.
+Kuma DEX is a decentralised platform that uses a vAMM-based perpetual contract trading protocol, which leverages traders with infinite on-chain liquidity.

-In contrast with traditional AMMs, KUMA DEX users can trade perpetual futures contracts by using the Constant Product Market Maker formula with up to 25 times long or short leverage.
-In short, a funding rate mechanism is available to make sure that the vAMM market asset price aligns with the underlying asset index price.
+In contrast with traditional AMMs, KUMA DEX users can trade perpetual futures contracts using the Constant Product Market Maker formula with up to 25 times long or short leverage.
+In short, a funding rate mechanism is available to ensure that the vAMM market asset price aligns with the underlying asset index price.

-Users of Kuma DEX do not have to be concerned with threats of centralized authorities who may interfere with their token usage.
-This is because the DEX is created to be market-neutral and completely decentralized.
+Users of Kuma DEX do not have to be concerned with threats from centralised authorities who may interfere with their token usage.
+This is because the DEX was created to be market-neutral and completely decentralised.

-Kuma DEX also offers opportunities for price discovery and arbitrage, which means that it caters to the different use cases that buyers may have.
+Kuma DEX also offers price discovery and arbitrage opportunities, which means it caters to the different use cases that buyers may have.

 Price discovery has become ever more important to investors and is a method of ascertaining the spot price of an asset, security, product, or currency.
-It takes into account a wide range of tangible and intangible variables like supply and demand, investor risk perceptions, and a holistic view of the geopolitical and economic climate.
+It considers a wide range of tangible and intangible variables like supply and demand, investor risk perceptions, and a holistic view of the geopolitical and economic climate.

 Features of Kuma DEX

-With Kuma DEX, users are not reliant on centralized exchanges, such as counter-parties, to place trades.
+With Kuma DEX, users are not reliant on centralised exchanges, such as counterparties, to place trades.
 This is similar to traditional Automated Market Makers such as Uniswap.
 Through interaction with the DEX’s vAMM smart contracts, traders can get exposure to derivatives for just about any asset available on the market.

-On top of that, vAMM offers users consistent on-chain liquidity, which is in stark contrast to most decentralized derivative trading platforms that are faced with liquidity concerns.
+On top of that, vAMM offers users consistent on-chain liquidity, which is in stark contrast to most decentralised derivative trading platforms facing liquidity concerns.

 Kuma DEX’s platform utility and governance token, dKUMA, is created with a deflationary economic design.
 With this in mind, 50% of the platform trading fees is set aside for token buyback and burn.
-This is done to offset rewards token emission and also to increase the scarcity of dKUMA and maintain its value.
+This is done to offset rewards token emissions, increase the scarcity of dKUMA and maintain its value.

 Kuma DEX Perpetual Contracts